TimofeyTTT/ipp/README.md

 TIMOTHY ORTEGA

 ABOUT ME

-i am a very wierd individual cause i really dont feel any pressure pressure makes diamonds!,
+i am a very wierd individual cause i really dont feel any pressure pressure makes diamonds.

 Here are some projects i have been working on:
 TimofeyTTT